Top 5 reasons to visit Spain

 1. Stunning scenery

 From the dramatic, imposing mountains to the countless glistening beaches that dot its coastlines, Spain is a country full of natural beauty and inspiring landscapes.
-If breath-taking views and unique scenery captures your attention then our top suggestion is to experience Tenerife, where you can enjoy the inspiring its volcanic views and panoramic scenery.
+If breath-taking views and unique scenery captures your attention then our top suggestion is to experience a holiday to Tenerife where you can enjoy the inspiring its volcanic views and panoramic scenery.
 The largest of the Canary Islands, just south of Spain, Tenerife has a rugged, volcanic landscape as well as over 200 miles of coastline boasting a huge variety of flora and fauna.
 Rising over 2,000 feet above sea level, Los Gigantes cliffs are truly a natural beauty in this region and the gorgeous panoramic views of the surrounding scenery are a must-see!
 Another key highlight of Tenerife is Mount Teide, the third largest volcanic structure in the world!
 If you fancy a hike to the peak, the scenery at this level is awe-inspiring but don’t worry there’s also a cable car to the summit if you don’t fancy the blisters!
+Stuck for ideas?
+See our "Top 8 things to do in Tenerife."

 2. Beautiful Beaches